OsnaCS/uosql-server/src/client/readme.txt

 Startup parameters
 ################################################################################
-Call executable with optional parameters to have a more refined user experience, e.g. "uosql-server --bind=192.168.1.59 --port=30" to connect to local host.
+Call executable with optional parameters to have a more refined user experience, e.g. "uosql-server --bind=192.168.1.59 --port=30" to connect to the given ip at the specified port.
 Parameters can be applied in any order.
 Inocorrect or missing parameters will result in input prompt by client for the specific values.
 If no further input is provided by pressing "return", default values will be used to establish a connection to local host (127.0.0.1:4242).

 --bind=<address>    Change the bind address.
 Standard format is "w.x.y.z" with
                     w,x,y,z consisting of one up to three digits.